As of March 12, a Zoom Pro license is now available to all faculty, staff, and students at William & Mary while classes are being instructed remotely.

 Creating "Zoom Rooms"

 Basic Zoom licenses come with some limits on meeting duration and group size.
 This was an initial hurdle to faculty and staff who wanted to use their license to convene remote group meetings.
 “You can only have a 40-minute meeting if it’s more people than one-on-one,” Drummond explains.
 Pro licenses allow more flexibility, but Zoom’s business policies restrict sharing licenses among users or getting group accounts.

 W&M IT quickly saw the need to implement group videoconferencing in a cost-effective way.
 The solution?
 Outfit rooms with a sound and video display so multiple users can gather in one space: a Zoom Room.

 “A Zoom Room makes it so anyone can walk in and start a call,” says Drummond.
 Corbett adds that they are especially important for people trying to have a meeting with several different endpoints.
 Because the Zoom license is tied to the room and not an individual account, it allows people to initiate a videoconferencing call regardless of whether they have a license.
 Drummond says the issues he has seen have been mainly administrative rather than technical.

 The idea for establishing videoconferencing spaces is not new to William & Mary.
-The Millennium Classroom in Morton Hall 343, funded by the class of 1975, has been used for teaching remote classes on campus since 2002.
+The Millennium Classroom in Boswell Hall 343, funded by the class of 1975, has been used for teaching remote classes on campus since 2002.
 Drummond explains that this room is equipped with a videoconferencing hardware setup that requires an IT technician to facilitate at both ends.
 The room was recently upgraded to Zoom in early March, and IT staff will no longer need to be regularly involved as the process will be more straightforward and user-friendly.
 “It’s been the most successful enterprise deployment I’ve ever done in my career,” quips Drummond.